WLAN-Pi/wlanpi-core/WORKFLOW.md

 Now you can open your browser and interact with these URLs:

-- Frontend, with routes handled based on the path: http://localhost:8000
+- API frontend, with routes handled based on the path: http://localhost:8000

-- Backend, OpenAPI based JSON based web API: http://localhost:8000/api/

-- Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost:8000/docs
+- Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost:8000/documentation

-- Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost:8000/redoc
+- ReDoc has been disabled with `redoc_url=None` in app.py ~~Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost:8000/redoc~~

 ## Troubleshooting